lnochili/azure-actions-imagebuilder/README.md

 By default, The input is optional and is set to 'PlatformImage' type.

 #### source-os-type: (-)
-This should be set to one of three OS types supported:  [ linux | Windows ]
+This should be set to one of two OS types supported:  [ linux | Windows ].

 #### source-image (mandatory)
 The value of source-image must be set to one of the Operating systems supported by Azure Image Builder.
 Apart from the Platform images from Azure Market place, You can choose from existing custom images that are Managed Images or image versions in Shared Image Gallery.
 This source-image value is mandatory and source image should be present in the Azure region set in the input value of 'location'.